imagekit-developer/imagekit-php/README.md

 This will purge CDN and ImageKit.io's internal cache.
 In response `requestId` is returned which can be used to fetch the status of the submitted purge request with [Purge Cache Status API](#22-purge-cache-status-api).

-Refer to the [Purge Cache API](https://docs.imagekit.io/api-reference/media-api/purge-cache) for a better understanding of the **Request & Response Structure**.
+Refer to the [Purge Cache API](https://docs.imagekit.io/api-reference/media-api/purge-cache) for a better understanding of the **request & response structure**.

 #### Example
 ```php